 - The Structural Adjustment Review Committee (SARC) last meet in January - see Chair’s Summary [PDF 232 KB].
 The next meeting is scheduled for February 2014.

 - The vast majority of the second share linkage working group meetings have now been held.
 Constructive and robust discussions took place and based on the advice from the working groups DPI is undertaking further modelling of options and ITCALs ready for consultation with all shareholders in early 2014.
 Opportunities for input before the final decision on linkage is made by the Minister are still available and all stakeholders are encouraged to make use of these.
 See here for dates of upcoming share linkage working group meetings.

 - The timeline for the reform process is currently being revised.
 A fresh timeline will be published shortly.

 - A policy and procedures for Observers to attend working group meetings has been established.

 - GHD Pty Ltd has provided a draft copy of the cooperatives study which was sent to all cooperative managers for review and discussion at the recent cooperative association’s meeting.

 - Ministerial Fisheries Advisory Council - Expressions of interest for the five core members has closed.
 The Minister is currently considering the expressions of interest and the successful and non-successful applicants will be notified once the relevant appointments have been approved by cabinet.

-- The tender for consultation services was released on 22 October 2013 and closes on 18 December 2013.
+- The tender for consultation services has closed and the evaluation of tenders received is in progress.
 The tender documentation (RFT ID – DTIRIS13/32) can be found at https://tenders.nsw.gov.au

 - Invoices have been sent to shareholders for the new 2013/14 fees based on shareholdings as at 1 November 2013.
 Due date for payment is 31 May 2014.